wallix/terraform-provider-waapm/README.md

 }
 ```

-In order to retrieve a secret for the bastion and to store it in a variable, define a data source:
+In order to retrieve a secret for the bastion and store it in a variable, define a datasource:

 ```terraform
 data "waapm_account" "service_account" {
   account = "service_account@acme.net"
 }
 ```
-The complete list for datasource arguement is the following:
+The complete list for datasource arguments is as follows:
-* account (string): account of the secret using bastion target syntax
+* account (string): account of the secret using bastion target name syntax.
+This argument is mandatory.
-* bastion (string): bastion url to to query
+* bastion (string): bastion url to request
 * format (string): requested secret format
 * key (string): type of requested secret
 * modules (string): use modules for fingerprint